hashicorp/vault/website/source/docs/audit/socket.html.md

 The `socket` audit backend writes to a TCP, UDP, or UNIX socket.

+~> **Warning:** Due to the nature of the underlying protocols used in this backend there exists a case when the connection to a socket is lost a single audit entry could be omitted from the logs and the request will still succeed.
+Using this backend in conjunction with another audit backend will help to improve accuracy, but the socket backend should not be used if strong guarantees are needed for audit logs.

 ## Format

 Each line in the audit log is a JSON object.
 The `type` field specifies what type of